How to Enable or Disable Firewall on Ubuntu

 An example of what you might see after running this command is shown below:

-Enabling the UFW (Uncomplicated Firewall) on Ubuntu is a crucial step in securing your system.
+Enabling the UFW (Uncomplicated Firewall) on Ubuntu is crucial in securing your system.
 By default, enabling UFW will block all incoming connections while allowing all outgoing connections.

 Precaution for Remote Access